 A 2-year-old girl, Aila, presents to the emergency department with her mother.
 She had been running around at childcare playing with her friends when she fell over.
-She is upset, has refused to walk since and won’t weight bear on her right leg.
-On examination, there is no obvious swelling or deformity and on palpation and axial loading it appears that her pain is most likely localised to her right lower leg, but it’s hard to be sure.
+She is upset, has refused to walk since and won’t bear weight on her right leg.
+On examination, there is no noticeable swelling or deformity.
+On palpation and axial loading, it appears that her pain is most likely localised to her right lower leg, but it’s hard to be sure.

 History and examination